2022 AFL Grand Final: Teams

 Geelong's starting 22 made one change from its preliminary final team.
 Wingman Max Holmes, who was substituted out of the preliminary final with a hamstring injury, was included in Thursday's selected team, but was omitted on the morning of the game; he was replaced in the 22 by preliminary final medical substitute Mark O’Connor, and Brandan Parfitt came into the 23 as substitute.
 Playing his 40th final, Geelong captain Joel Selwood surpassed Michael Tuck's record for most career VFL/AFL finals, and he became Geelong's only four-time VFL/AFL premiership player.
-The Grand Final was ultimately Selwood's last game, as he retired less than a week later.
-With an average age of 28 years and 206 days, Geelong's grand final 23 set the record for the oldest selected team in any VFL/AFL game, grand final or otherwise, 67 days older than any previous team.
+The grand final was ultimately Selwood's last game, as he retired less than a week later.
+With an average age of 28 years and 206 days, Geelong's grand final 23 set a new record for the oldest selected team in any VFL/AFL match, grand final or otherwise, 67 days older than any previous team; it held the record until 2025.
 Zach Tuohy and Mark O'Connor became only the second and third Irish players to win an AFL title, after Tadhg Kennelly in 2005.

 Sydney made one change to its preliminary final 22, with Logan McDonald dropped after playing 17 games in 2022 for Hayden McLean, who played his first game at the AFL level since Round 8.
 Preliminary final medical substitute Braeden Campbell held his place in the 23.
 Two Swans under injury clouds — Sam Reid, who had been substituted out of the preliminary final with an adductor strain, and Justin McInerney, who had an ankle complaint — were both selected.
 Reid played only half of the grand final, with limited impact, and was substituted out for Campbell shortly after half time with a recurrence of the same injury – and Sydney's decision to select him was widely criticised by commentators.